You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 Yes and no.

-One of the common side effects of minoxidil is that it can cause shedding.
-This is because it restarts the growth cycle of the hair.
-Minoxidil causes the older hairs to fall out so that they begin to grow back thicker.
+One of the common side effects of minoxidil (whether topical or oral) is that it can cause temporary shedding when you first start treatment.
+This happens because minoxidil accelerates your hair growth cycle, causing older hairs to fall out so new, thicker hairs can grow in.

 Does oral minoxidil cause weight gain?